preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/properties/index.rst.txt

 + **Internal name**: An internal name can or should in some instances be used instead of the Title, for example as a place holder.
 The internal name can not contain spaces.
 + **Type**: Select the Property type.
 It can be "Data", "Datetime", "Enterprise Keywords", "Media", "Person", "Rich text", "Taxonomy", "Text" or "Yes/No".
 Most of the Types are self explanatory.
 "Data" is a system field that users never enter anything to.
 "Rich text" can be formatted by the editor.
 "Text" is plain text that the editor can not format.

+**Note!** Properties used for targeting mus be of the "Taxonomy" type.

 Mapping a user profile property
 ----------------------------------
 In order to map an Omnia property to a user profile property, we need to first find the user profile property in sharepoint.
 In order to do that, lets look at this example: